Anirban166/Go-Codeline/README.md

 ### Goroutines
 - Basically functions or methods that run concurrently with other functions or methods.
 - Go uses green threads, similar to Erlang. (not OS threads, such as in Java/C#)
-- `go` is the keyword, and here's a basic example:
+- `go` is the keyword to prefix with, and here's a basic example:
 ```go
 import (
 	"fmt"